Management of tuberculosis: Treatment of MDR-TB

 Response to treatment must be obtained by repeated sputum cultures (monthly if possible).
 Treatment for MDR-TB must be given for a minimum of 18 months and cannot be stopped until the patient has been culture-negative for a minimum of nine months.
 It is not unusual for patients with MDR-TB to be on treatment for two years or more.

 Patients with MDR-TB should be isolated in negative-pressure rooms, if possible.
 Patients with MDR-TB should not be accommodated on the same ward as immunosuppressed patients (HIV infected patients, or patients on immunosuppressive drugs).
 Careful monitoring of compliance with treatment is crucial to the management of MDR-TB (and some physicians insist on hospitalisation if only for this reason).
 Some physicians will insist that these patients are isolated until their sputum is smear negative, or even culture negative (which may take many months, or even years).
 Keeping these patients in hospital for weeks (or months) on end may be a practical or physical impossibility and the final decision depends on the clinical judgement of the physician treating that patient.
 The attending physician should make full use of therapeutic drug monitoring (particularly of the aminoglycosides) both to monitor compliance and to avoid toxic effects.

-Some supplements may be useful as adjuncts in the treatment of tuberculosis, but for the purposes of counting drugs for MDR-TB, they count as zero (if you already have four drugs in the regimen, it may be beneficial to add arginine or vitamin D or both, but you still need another drug to make five).
+Some supplements may be useful as adjuncts in the treatment of tuberculosis, but for the purposes of counting drugs for MDR-TB, they count as zero (if you already have four drugs in the regimen, it may be beneficial to add arginine, vitamin D, or both, but you still need another drug to make five).